Are you looking for a way to set up Vimeo analytics tracking on your WordPress site to see how your embedded Vimeo videos are performing?

 For more details on this step, check out our guide on how to properly add Google Analytics to your WordPress website.

-Step 3: Install the Media Addon
+Step 3: Enable Media Tracking

 To do that, head to WordPress and go to ExactMetrics » Addons, then scroll down to the Media Addon and click Install.